Asian shares bounce after losses; U.S. dollar sags on weak inflation data

 The euro was 0.1 per cent higher at $1.1824.

-Crude oil prices were little changed after rising slightly on Friday on lower U.S. crude stocks, instability in major producer Nigeria and strong global demand growth.
+Crude oil prices edged down after rising slightly on Friday on lower U.S. crude stocks, instability in major producer Nigeria and strong global demand growth.

 Gold hovered near a two-month high, benefiting from the U.S.-North Korean tensions and Friday’s weak U.S. inflation data.
 The dollar’s recent weakness was also seen to be helping gold.

-Other precious metals like silver and platinum were also buoyant.Report Typo/Error
+Other precious metals such as silver and platinum were also buoyant.Report Typo/Error